Our inflatable body pillows & Dakimakura

 The inflatable body pillow designs are usually printed on a wider 2:1 height-to-width ratio compared with the standard dakis.
 We have the rectangular inflatable "daki style" pillows, the classic bop bag (or punching bag) with and without water-weight chamber, and the "blimp" shape.
 These come in three standard (deflated) sizes: 150 x 75 cm (standard), 180 x 90 cm (lifelike) and 200 x 90/100 cm (mega) sizes.
 The narrower classic daki designs can also be printed on a 150 x 50 cm or 180 x 60 cm "daki style" or "roll-bar" type pillow.

-The different shapes are suitable for different purposes and preferences: the rectangular pillows are good bed toys and suitable for SPH/ona-hole modification; the bop bags are decorative wheras the blimp shape is ideal for rough riding.
-In spite of being made of soft, thin 0.25mm vinyl, all types can easily support and adult and can take copious amounts of abuse.
+The different shapes are suitable for different purposes and preferences: the rectangular pillows are good bed toys and suitable for SPH/ona-hole modification; the bop bags are decorative wheras the blimp shape is ideal for rough riding and heavy riders.
+In spite of being made of soft, thin 0.25mm vinyl, all types can easily support and adult and can take copious amounts of abuse and over-inflation.
 We recommend the larger pillow types though for large and heavy riders.
 Cleaning is easy: just rinse with warm water - or take the body pillow into the shower with when you're done.

 Some designs place limits on the shapes/sizes of the pillow (due to layout and resolution), so you may find that not all designs come with all shape, size and mod options.
 The standard inflatable body pillows come in a satin-matte finish or in transparent vinyl.
 The standard body pillows can be configured with SPH/ona-hole mods.
 Some body pillows already offer this as an option in their drop-down menus but generally, most designs can be "modded" with SPH/ona-holes.
 The quick deflation valves - small-sized ones for the pillows up to 150 cm and over-sized ones for the 180 and 200 cm pillows are standard too.